 If your company uses Microsoft 365, most likely you’re also using Microsoft Teams to keep your team connected via chat.
 Microsoft Teams is a collaborative workspace within the Microsoft suite that works as your internal business chat tool.

 Qualified integrates with Microsoft Teams to allow for your most important insights and signals from Qualified to flow into your company chat rooms.

-In this guide we’ll go over how to configure Microsoft Teams to use alongside the Qualified app.
+In this article, we’ll go over how to configure Microsoft Teams to use alongside the Qualified app.

-To get started you’ll want to first login to your Qualified.com account using Administrator credentials.
-Once you’re all logged in navigate to Settings > Microsoft Teams as shown below.
+Log in to your Qualified.com account using admin credentials and navigate to Settings > Microsoft Teams, as shown below.

-Now that you’re on the Microsoft Teams connection page within Qualified you’ll want to first click the “Connect to Microsoft Teams” button to trigger the Microsoft 365 authorization popup as shown below.
+Now that you’re on the Microsoft Teams connection page within Qualified, click "Connect to Microsoft Teams” to trigger the Microsoft 365 authorization pop-up, as shown below.

-When the Microsoft authorization pop up appears you’ll want to enter in your Microsoft email address that’s tied to your company Outlook account.
+When the Microsoft authorization pop-up appears, enter your Microsoft email address that’s tied to your company Outlook account.

-You’ll want to note that you do not need to be a Microsoft Teams administrator in order to connect the integration.
-Once connected we’ll show you the Team channels that you are authorized to see and let you pick the Team you’d like to alert with your Qualified information from that list.
-The credentials you've used to connect will need to have access to the channels that you'd like to send alerts into.
+You’ll want to note that you do not need to be a Microsoft Teams administrator to connect the integration.
+Once connected, we’ll show you the Team channels that you are authorized to see and let you pick the Team you’d like to alert with your Qualified information from that list.
+The credentials you've used to connect will need to have access to the channels that you'd like to send alerts to.

 Next, accept the screen asking to access your Microsoft Teams information so that we can pull in the Teams that you have authorization to add alerts to.

 Once completed, you’ll notice the connection button change to now reflect the action to “Disconnect.”